AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 `aio aem:rde:install com.adobe.granite.demo.MyServlet.cfg.json`

-where the response for a succsessful deployment will resemble the following:
+where the response for a successful deployment resembles the following:

 ```
 ...